Precious stones from the Bohemian Paradise

 In 1920 the first Czech glass school was founded in Železný Brod, thanks to which the town became a center of glass art.

-Christmas begins in Crystal Valley
+Czech Christmas in Crystal Paradise

 more